lumliolum/spectrum-lab-iisc.github.io/_people/current/project-associates/parth_gupte.md

 show: true
 fellowship: INSPIRE Scholaship 2020-2025 (Bachlors and Masters)
 biography_paragraphs:
   - "<div style='text-align: justify;'>Parth Gupte received Bachelor of Science (Major Mathematics) and Master of Science Dual Degree from the Indian Institute of Science Education and Research, Pune, in 2025.
-He has been a part of Spectrum Lab as a Project Associate starting August 2025.</div>"
+He has been a part of Spectrum Lab as a Project Associate starting August 2025.
+His research interests are Generative modelling, Flow Matching, and its applications to retinal domain data.</div>"
 ---